niin00/TeamsApprovalHub/README.md

 }
 ```

-In the flow, handle the submit payload with the “On card response” trigger and route by `decision`.
+the flow handles the submit payload with the “On card response” trigger and route by `decision`.

 ---